Creighton Players to Watch Against Princeton - Sweet 16

 Creighton Players to Watch

-Scheierman is tops on his team in rebounds per game (8.2), and also averages 12.5 points and 3.3 assists.
-Defensively, he posts 1.1 steals and 0.3 blocked shots.
+Scheierman averages a team-leading 8.2 rebounds per game.
+He is also posting 12.5 points and 3.3 assists, shooting 41.8% from the field and 35.5% from downtown with 2.3 made 3-pointers per game.

-Ryan Kalkbrenner paces the Bluejays at 15.7 points per contest, while also posting 1.2 assists and 6.2 rebounds.
+Ryan Kalkbrenner paces his squad in points per contest (15.7), and also averages 6.2 rebounds and 1.2 assists.
+At the other end, he puts up 0.7 steals and 2.2 blocked shots.

-Trey Alexander posts 13.6 points, 4.2 rebounds and 2.6 assists per contest.
-Defensively, he averages 1.1 steals and 0.5 blocked shots.
+Trey Alexander puts up 13.6 points, 4.2 rebounds and 2.6 assists per contest.
+At the other end, he delivers 1.1 steals and 0.5 blocked shots.

-Nembhard averages a team-high 4.8 assists per contest.
-He is also averaging 12.4 points and 4 rebounds, shooting 43.4% from the field and 37.3% from downtown with 1.5 made 3-pointers per contest.
+Nembhard posts a team-high 4.8 assists per contest.
+He is also posting 12.4 points and 4 rebounds, shooting 43.4% from the floor and 37.3% from beyond the arc with 1.5 made 3-pointers per contest.

 Creighton Top Performers (Last 10 Games)